 When an anti-foreign group known as "the Boxers" rose to rebel in China and occupy Peking, the US and many other nations undertook an international effort to relieve the foreign legations in Peking.
-The US was a full participant in the efforts but stated clearly that it was opposed to any foreign efforts to carve up China as a result of the rebellion..
+The US was a full participant in the efforts but stated clearly that it was opposed to any foreign efforts to carve up China as a result of the rebellion.

 The growing attempts of European powers and Japan to colonize China created resentment and growing opposition.
 This combined with a severe drought created unrest throughout China and led to the rise of the Boxer Movement.
 Their name came to their origins as part of martial society, that promoted conservative social norms, it soon turned its attention to foreign influence blaming it on the deterioration of Chinese society.
 They soon started attacking churches and other symbols of missionary presence in China.

 Meanwhile, the foreign forces built up their forces in China intent on relieving the legations.
-Eventually, there a force of 55,000, made up of Japanese (20,840), Russian (13,150), British (12,020), French (3,520), U.S. (3,420), German (900), Italian (80), Austro-Hungarian (75) and anti-Boxer Chinese troops.
-20,000 of them made it towards Bejing.
+Eventually, there was a force of 55,000, made up of Japanese (20,840), Russian (13,150), British (12,020), French (3,520), U.S. (3,420), German (900), Italian (80), Austro-Hungarian (75) and anti-Boxer Chinese troops.
+Twenty thousand of them made it towards Bejing.
 They were opposed by both 50,000 Boxer as well are regular Chinese troops.
 It was 120 kilometers to Bejing from Tianjin.
 The allied forces faced sporadic opposition by the Chinese.
 The most deadly foe was the head and humidity.
 The force reached Beijing on August 14, 1900.
-After brief but spirited defense the Chinese troops withdrew and the Allied troops relieved the legations and occupied the city.
-For the next year, the Boxer continued to kill Christians throughout China and the allied forces that occupied large parts of Northern China committed their own atrocities against Chinese civilians.
+After brief but spirited defense the Chinese troops withdrew, and the Allied troops relieved the legations and occupied the city.
+For the next year, the Boxer continued to kill Christians throughout China and the allied forces that conquered large parts of Northern China committed their own atrocities against Chinese civilians.

 The year of unrest was brought to an end by the signing of the Boxer Protocol, which called for the execution of the leaders of the Boxer movement and its supporters and the payment of reparations that totaled 450,000,000 taels of silver.
 The US used its part to provide scholarships for Chinese students.